-Ms. Varela has agreed to a non-compete and non-solicitation restriction through the expiration date of her employment agreement, December 31, 2016, in the event of a voluntary termination or termination for cause.
+Ms. Varela and Ms. Frieders have each agreed to a non-compete and non-solicitation restriction through the expiration date of her employment agreements, December 31, 2016 and February 29, 2017, respectively, in the event of a voluntary termination or termination for cause.
 Messrs.
 Rosenfeld and Sinha have each agreed to a non-compete and non-solicitation restriction during the period of his employment and for a six-month period following the termination of his employment for cause or in the event of his resignation without good reason.
-Mr. Schmertz has agreed to a non-compete and non-solicitation restriction through December 31, 2015.
 Mr. Dharia does not have non-compete or non-solicitation provisions in his employment agreement.